The Bureaucracy Awakens: How Global AI Governance Could Resemble a Committee with a Printer Quirk

 The Dilemmas: Velocity, Confidentiality, and Feline Coders

-Three exasperating obstacles loom large:
+Three exasperating challenges loom large:

 • 2.
 Secrecy Shrouds AI Development.
 Advanced AI research thrives in clandestine labs—Meta, Google DeepMind, OpenAI, Anthropic—portraying their creations like teenage confessions: cryptic, covert, and definitely not something comprehensible to outsiders, Mom.